deckhouse/deckhouse/modules/030-cloud-provider-aws/docs/USAGE.md

 There may be many reasons why you may need to restrict or expand incoming/outgoing traffic on cluster VMs in AWS:

-* Allow VMs on a different subnet to connect to cluster nodes;
+* Allow VMs on a different subnet to connect to cluster nodes.
-* Allow connecting to the ports of the static node so that the application can work;
+* Allow connecting to the ports of the static node so that the application can work.
 * Restrict access to external resources or other VMs in the cloud for security reasons.

 For all this, additional security groups should be used.
 You can only use security groups that are created in the cloud tentatively.